Black History Month in Virginia

 Throughout the month of February, notable Black men and women of Virginia's history will be featured.

-Learn More about Jennifer McClellan
+Learn More about Maggie L. Walker

 Featured Man

-Learn More about John Mitchell Jr.
+Learn More about Stan Maclin

-Learn More about Erikka Hamer
+Learn More about Mary Richards Bowser

 Looking for additional featured people?